moloch--/The-Planetary-Assault-System/README.md

 The-Planetary-Assault-System
 ============================
 Fire and forget password cracking and complexity analysis.
-The Planetary assault system is basically a role-you-own password cracking CPU/GPU cluster managerment system.
+The Planetary assault system is basically a roll-your-own password cracking CPU/GPU cluster managerment system.
 Additionally it can preform character and word frequency analysis to improve cracking results.
 It's a mix of Python, C++, and JavaScript.

 __This is a work in progress, please keep that in mind!__